 Excellence is expected in everything we do.
 We believe that employees should pursue all tasks with the objective of accomplishing them in a superior way.
 We take pride in the quality of the products we carry and the manner in which we support our customers.

 We invest in long-term relationships with our customers, employees and vendors where all parties feel they mutually gain.
 We have a long-term perspective.
 We take risks, trust and support individuals based on this loyalty.

 We value diversity and differences of opinion.
 We recognize that these elements make organizations stronger.
 We seek to create an atmosphere where we learn from and tolerate the diverse cultural backgrounds of our people.
 We strive to minimize and resolve tensions, which result from divergent opinions.

-We all share the tangible rewards of Hirsch’s success.
+We all share the tangible rewards of HPS’s success.
 We seek to compensate our people at levels above industry averages.
 We offer individual and team based incentives as well as generous benefits and a company sponsored profit sharing plan.